PHP Version and Upgrade Guide

 When it comes to security and speed, upgrading PHP versions is a straightforward and invaluable way to “Press Ahead” of the competition.
-To help with this process, WP Engine has created a PHP Test Driver to preview their site on a new PHP version.
-Once that compatibility check is complete, you can simply select your desired PHP version with the PHP Selector tool.
+To help with this process, WP Engine has created a PHP Test Driver to preview a site on a new PHP version.
+Once that compatibility check is complete, select the new PHP version with the PHP Selector tool.
 No migration required.
 It’s as simple as that!

 PHP is a flexible web development language that WordPress, and many other web platforms, run on.
 PHP is managed by a third party team of developers from around the world who maintain, update and correct the language in stable version releases.
 Upgrading PHP is a lot like updating plugins or themes; it makes the site perform better and run more securely.

-Each PHP version is supported for 2 years after the initial release date, to receive improvements, bug fixes and security patches.
+Each PHP version is provided support by its developrs for 2 years after the initial release date, to receive improvements, bug fixes and security patches.
 After those first 2 years a PHP version will only receive critical security updates, as-needed.
 After 3 years, the PHP version is deprecated and no longer receives updates, making it not supported and insecure.

-At WP Engine we want you to have the fastest and most secure WordPress hosting experience.
-One of the most easily changed factors to improve your site’s performance and security is the PHP version.
+At WP Engine, we want you and your visitors to have the fastest and most secure WordPress hosting experience.
+One of the most easily changed factors to improve a website’s performance and security is by updating the PHP version.

 For example, in upgrading a website on WP Engine from PHP 5.6 to 7.2 we saw speed improvements of up to 40%.
 From 7.2 to 7.3 we saw as much as 15% faster page transaction times.
-With 7.4, we have seen around 10% performance improvement after upgrading.
+With 7.4, we saw around 10% performance improvement after upgrading!